danfuzz/samizdat/doc/library-guide/Value.md

 #### `perEq(value, other) -> . | void`

-Performs a per-type equality comparison of the two given values, using the per-type order.
+Performs a per-class equality comparison of the two given values, using the per-class order.
 This should return `value` if the two values are to be considered "equal," return void if the two values are to be considered "unequal," or fail terminally if the two values are considered "incomparable."

-Each type can specify its own per-type equality check, and the two arguments are notably *not* required to be of the same type.
+Each class can specify its own per-class equality check, and the two arguments are notably *not* required to be of the same class.
 The default implementation calls through to the global function `eq` (see which).

-**Note:** This is the generic function which underlies the implementation of all per-type equality comparison functions.
+**Note:** This is the generic function which underlies the implementation of all per-class equality comparison functions.

 **Syntax Note:** Used in the translation of `expression == expression` forms.

 #### `perOrder(value, other) -> int | void`

-Performs an order comparison of the two given values, using the per-type order.
+Performs an order comparison of the two given values, using the per-class order.
 Return values are the same as with `totalOrder` (see which).
-As with `perEq`, the two values are not required to be of the same type, and should two arguments be considered "incomparable" this function should terminate the runtime with an error.
+As with `perEq`, the two values are not required to be of the same class, and should two arguments be considered "incomparable" this function should terminate the runtime with an error.

-Each type can specify its own per-type ordering comparison.
+Each class can specify its own per-class ordering comparison.
 The default implementation calls through to the global function `order` (see which).

-**Note:** This is the generic function which underlies the implementation of all per-type ordering functions.
+**Note:** This is the generic function which underlies the implementation of all per-class ordering functions.

 #### `totalEq(value, other) -> . | void`

-Performs a type-specific equality comparison of the two given values, using the "total value ordering" order.
-When called, the two values are guaranteed to be the same type.
-If a client calls with different-typed values, it is a fatal error (terminating the runtime).
+Performs a class-specific equality comparison of the two given values, using the "total value ordering" order.
+When called, the two values are guaranteed to be the same class.
+If a client calls with different-class values, it is a fatal error (terminating the runtime).

 The return value is either `value` (or `other` really) if the two values are in fact identical, or `void` if they are not.

-Each type specifies its own total-order equality check.
-See specific types for details.
-Derived data types all compare their values for equality by comparing the payload value (if any).
+Each class specifies its own total-order equality check.
+See specific classes for details.
+Derived data classes all compare their values for equality by comparing the payload value (if any).
 In addition, a default implementation checks directly for trivial sameness and calls through to `totalOrder` for anything nontrivial.